 When I first started IT Consulting in August 1999 I encouraged clients to keep dynamic content on websites to drive traffic.
 I tried to follow my own advice by writing daily journal entries until 2002.
-Over time my "blog" entries became less frequent collection of thoughts while traveling as an SAP Consultant, but with the 2020 travel halt, I may start bringing more content back here.
+Over time my "blog" entries became less frequent collection of thoughts while traveling as an SAP Consultant, but with the 2020 travel halt, I may start bringing other content back here.

 BMW G26 i4 M50: Electric is the new normal.
 I have never driven an EV-only car, but BMW nailed what it would take to get me behind the wheel of one.
 They set up an autocross course, and we drove a half dozen hot laps with an instructor.
 In short, driving an EV can be just as fun as a combustion car.
 Everyone talks about how great the instant torque is, but the way an EV car launches is just not that earth shattering to me.
 It was at the chicane after the launch that I started becoming impressed.
 The i4 moves like a proper sports car, with lots of grip and very little body roll.
 I don't own any cars with modern overboosted electric steering, and the pedals don't give much feedback either, so it took me a while to figure out how to give the vehicle smooth inputs and discover where the car's subtle feedback can be found.
 But this kind of electronic experience has been normal in combustion powered luxury sports sedans for a while now.